Free Trial

 The legislation passed 102 to 13.
 If the bill becomes law this week, the platforms would have one year to work out how to implement the age restrictions before the penalties are enforced.

 Opposition lawmaker Dan Tehan told Parliament the government had agreed to accept amendments in the Senate that would bolster privacy protections.
-Platforms would not be allowed to compel users to provide government-issued identity documents including passports or driver’s licenses.
-The platforms also could not demand digital identification through a government system.
+Platforms would not be allowed to compel users to provide government-issued identity documents including passports or driver’s licenses, nor could they demand digital identification through a government system.

 “Will it be perfect?
 No. But is any law perfect?
 No, it’s not.
 But if it helps, even if it helps in just the smallest of ways, it will make a huge difference to people’s lives,” Tehan told Parliament.